dgaydukov/how-to-become-lead-architect/design-and-architecture/articles/pass-by-value-vs-pass-by-reference.md

 ### JavaScript/TypeScript

 Here I'm using `TypeScript` so to be compecent with all other languages. `JavaScript` has only 1 way to pass params, by value.
+Basically passing object in `JavaScript` is equivalen to pass pointer to object in languages like `C/C++`.
+Logic is the same, as long as we modify object, we modify external object, but once we reassign object to new class inside function, our object points to this new class, so since now all changes are done to local copy.

 ```typescript
 const NAME_MAX: string = "Max";